 - 1. The Compliance Line telephone number is 1 (888) 200-5380 and is available 24 hours a day, 7 days a week. - 2.
-The telephone number and available hours are included in the Compliance Program Guidebook and posters, organization website and handout materials. - 3.
+The telephone number and available hours are included in the Compliance Program Guidebook and posters, Organization website and handout materials. - 3.
 The telephone number and available hours are prominently displayed throughout the Organization and included in the Corporate Compliance Associate Guidebook distributed to all new associates. - 4.
-The Corporate Compliance Officer responds to Compliance Line calls.
-When the Corporate Compliance Officer is not avail able, an individual is designated by the Compliance Officer and approved by the Compliance Committee to handle hotline calls. - 5.
+The Compliance Officer responds to Compliance Line calls.
+When the Compliance Officer is not available, an individual is designated by the Compliance Officer and approved by the Compliance Committee to handle hotline calls. - 5.
 Calls may be placed anonymously. - 6.
 Callers are not subject to retaliation from management or other associates for statements regarding factual, actual or perceived instances of non-compliance with federal, state and local laws including fraud, waste and abuse.
-See Policy CHS-CCP-106A Non-Retaliation Policy and Procedure. - 7.
-Information provided to the Compliance Line is treated confidentially and as privileged to the extent permitted by applicable law. - 8.
-Callers are informed that if the incident requires government authority involvement, the caller may have to reveal his/her identity. - 9.
-Intentional false accusations are prohibited.
-Offenders may be subject to termination. - 10.
-Associate calls leading to the discovery of non-compliant activities do not protect the associate against any wrong-doing committed by the associate.
-However, the disciplinary action taken is not increased against the associate. - 11.
-The HHS-OIG Hotline telephone number, 1(800) HHS-TIPS (1-800-447-8477) is also posted in prominent areas. - 12.
-The Corporate Compliance Officer summarizes reports on Compliance Line activities and provides periodic updates on Compliance Line activity to the Corporate Compliance Committee.
+See Policy CHS-CCP-106A Non-Retaliation and Non-Intimidation Policy and Procedure.